 Raise your arms and reach up through your fingertips while releasing your shoulder blades down your back.
 Sit down as if sitting into a chair (hence the name), shifting the weight toward your heels.
 Maintain the length in your torso while holding the pose for 5 to 8 breaths.

 “This is a dynamic, full-body posture that creates functional flexibility, core strength, and stability and toning for the legs, butt, and upper body,” says Bethany Lyons, founder and CEO of Lyons Den Power Yoga.

 To create a lunge position, step your right foot out in front of you with a 90-degree bend in your front knee and your front thigh bone parallel to the floor.
 Stack your back heel over the ball-mound of your back foot.
 Drop your tailbone down toward the floor by engaging your lower abdominal muscles.

 Sweep arms overhead, shoulder-width apart with the palms facing one another.
 Let your pinky fingers spiral slightly inward.
 Engage your legs by pressing your back heel behind you and your front knee forward, paying particular attention to lift the quadriceps muscles of the back leg.
 Hold for 10 deep breaths.

 6. Side Plank Pose

-"This is another full-body, dynamic posture that generates a lot of heat as it forces the muscles to work together to create the alignment and strength necessary to hold the pose.
-It delivers toning for the arms, back, shoulders, core, and legs," Lyons says.
+“This is another full-body, dynamic posture that generates a lot of heat.
+It delivers toning for the arms, back, shoulders, core, and legs,” Lyons says.

 Yoga definitely can count as strength training and can be used to tone your muscles.
 But remember that there’s so much more to yoga than strength, and even if you’re practicing every single day, it’s better to incorporate yoga into your regimen than to ditch everything else altogether.